Quick Answer

 3. Cultivates Mindfulness and Intention (Niyyah)

-In our modern era of constant distraction and multitasking, Bismillah serves as a mindfulness practice.
-Each time you say it, you’re:
+In our modern era of constant distraction and multitasking, Bismillah serves as a powerful mindfulness practice.
+Each time you say it, you’re pausing before action, setting conscious intention, remembering your ultimate purpose, aligning your action with your values, and transitioning from autopilot to awareness.

 4. Strengthens Your Relationship with Allah